Deep-Symmetry/beat-link-trigger/README.md

 > tested using the latest release of Java 8, so that is your best bet.

-A trigger window will open, in which you can choose the players you want to watch, and the kind of MIDI message to send when they start and stop, and when the triggers are enabled:
+A trigger window will open, in which you can choose the players you want to watch, the kind of MIDI message to send when they start and stop, and when the triggers are enabled:

 <image src="doc/assets/TriggerWindow.png" alt="Trigger window" width="840">